BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

       - type in width 112.5mm, height 92.5mm, and
       - select the lock button again to lock the dimension (proportions)
     - set the Output Settings to Ignore.

+---
+### Prepare Card Background

   - import the image template for the card to use for positioning
-      - location templates/template-card-86x54.SVG
+    - location `templates/template-card-86x54.svg`
   - place the image on the canvas inside of the larger rectangle, roughly centered.
   - move the smaller rectangle to the same layer as the larger one (probably Layer 1)
   - select that layer, rename it to "backgound" and ensure that Output settings are set to "ignore"
   - Save the project file

 ---
+### Add desired graphics

   - setup graphics to be 'drawn' on the page
     - there are some SVG files in the `graphics-files/` directory, feel free to position ones you like on your canvas
       - keep in mind that we're going place the card into the frame so get things positioned the way you like.
     - once you've imported 1 graphic, move it to a new layer, and rename that layer "line graphics"
     - import any other graphics you want, keeping them in that same layer

+---
+### Correct Layer Settings

   - once finished, select the layer, and apply these settings to it:
     - `Object setting`: output
     - `Laser type`: Blue light
     - `Processing type`: score
-      - `Power`:  (F1 45%)
+    - `Power`:  (F1 45%) (F1 Ultra TBD <<<<)
-      - `Speed`:  (F1 30 mm/s)
+    - `Speed`:  (F1 30 mm/s)  (F1 Ultra TBD <<<<)
     - `Pass`: 1

   ---
+  ### Cut Lines

   - setup cut lines to be used to hold the card in the frame
     - using the Line tool, draw a line at a roughly 45° angle, across the top left corner of the inner rectangle
       - the intent is that this corner of the card fill slide into the line cut here, so position appropriately
       - bounding box should be approximately 10mm x 10mm.
     - move the selected line to a new layer, rename the layer to "cut lines"
     - select the line, copy/paste to create a duplicate and drag it over to the top right corner
+  ---
-    - in the top toolbar, select `Reflect` ->` Reflect horizontall`y, then move the line to an appropriate position
+  - in the top toolbar, select `Reflect` ->` Reflect horizontally`, then move the line to an appropriate position
   - copy/paste the top right line, drag to the lower right corner, use `Reflect` -> `Reflect vertically` and adjust position.
   - copy/paste the bottom right line, drag to the lower left corner, use `Reflect` -> `Reflect horizontally` and adjust
   - with the layer selected, set the Object settings to match:
     - `Object setting`: output
     - `Laser type`: Blue light
     - `Processing type`: cut
     - `Power`: (F1 40%)
     - `Speed`: (F1 10 mm/s)
     - `Pass`: 1

   ---
   - setup layer planning so that cut lines go last